evilsocket/arc/README.md

 ## Usage

-You can find binary releases of Arc [here](https://github.com/evilsocket/arc/releases), if instead you want to build it from source, make sure you have Go >= 1.8 installed and configured correctly, then clone this repository, install the dependencies and compile the `arcd` server component:
+You can find binary releases of Arc [here](https://github.com/evilsocket/arc/releases), if instead you want to build it from source, make sure you have Go >= 1.8 installed and configured correctly, then clone this repository, install the dependencies and compile the `arc` server component:

-    git clone https://github.com/evilsocket/arc $GOPATH/src/github.com/evilsocket/arc
-    cd $GOPATH/src/github.com/evilsocket/arc/arcd
-    make
+    go get github.com/evilsocket/arc/cmd/arc

 Once you either extracted the release archive or compiled it yourself, copy `sample_config.json` to a new `config.json` file and customize it.
 The most important fields to change are the `secret` ( a key used for token authentication ), the `username` and the `password`, which is the `bcrypt` hash of the authentication password you want to use, you can generate a new one with:

-    ./arcd password "your-new-password" <optional-cost>
+    arc password "your-new-password" <optional-cost>

-Once everything is ready, youn can finally start the `arcd` server:
+Once everything is ready, youn can finally start the `arc` server:

-    ./arcd -config config.json -app arc
+    arc -config config.json -app arc

 Now browse `https://localhost:8443/` ( or the address and port you configured ) and login with the configured credentials (make sure to add the generated HTTPS certificate as an exception in your browser).